 The Lubbock labor pool is refreshed annually with 10,000 college graduates.
 More than 54,000 college students are currently enrolled in higher education institutions in Lubbock.
 Approximately 29 percent of area residents over 25 years of age have a college degree or higher.

 Commuter Traffic Patterns

-In 2014, an average of about 93,915 residents of the city of Lubbock claimed the city as their place of work.
-Another 38,220 people work in the city but live elsewhere.
+In 2017, an average of 76,602 residents of the city of Lubbock also claimed the city as their place of work.
+Another 49,353 people work in the city but live elsewhere.
 Outbound commuting is up modestly over the past decade.
-About 24,850 residents of Lubbock are employed outside the city limits.
+About 27,079 residents of Lubbock are employed outside the city limits.
 (Source: On the Map 2017)

 Two relatively stable economic sectors, health care and education, provide one quarter (25%) of the Lubbock MSA’s total employment.
 It is worth reiterating that Lubbock is the largest urban center serving the vast rural area of West Texas and Eastern New Mexico.
-In this capacity, the city services – from retail stores to health care specialties to professional services – are expected to be in relatively high demand
+In this capacity, the city services – from retail stores to health care specialties to professional services – are expected to be in relatively high demand.

 Labor Force Estimates